‘Dancing With The Stars’ Season 24 Cast: Cheryl Burke Wants Blake Shelton, Producer Wants Jane Fonda

 “I have my casting hat on 24 hours a day.
 This show is like my baby.
 I was the first person in America hired and there is not a day that goes by that I’m not working on it and searching people out,” Katz said.
 “So trust me, I might be asking Jane Fonda that day.”

-Jane Fonda is currently 79 years old, but she wouldn’t be the oldest celebrity to compete on Dancing with the Stars.
+Jane Fonda is currently 79-years-old, but she wouldn’t be the oldest celebrity to compete on Dancing with the Stars.
 That honor belongs to Cloris Leachman, who appeared on the show when she was 82.

 Deena Katz helped organize the L.A.
 Women’s March, so she’ll likely get the opportunity to speak to all of its celebrity participants.
 Doubt actress Laverne Cox and Broadway star Idina Menzel will be joining Jane Fonda at the event, as will Married with Children actress Christina Applegate, comedian Keegan Michael Key, and singer Ariana Grande.